5. Processing unidimensional data#

 Computer graphics is essentially discrete.

-Using a single line of code, compute the vector of BMIs of all persons
+Using a single line of code, compute the vector of BMIs of all people

 nhanes_adult_female_height_2020